 Ports are strategic geographical locations which are situated at the edge of ocean, seas, rivers, or lakes.
 These locations are then developed to inculcate facilities for loading and unloading of cargo ships.
 The facilities provided for a port depends on the purpose for which the port is being used.

-Whereas a terminal is referred to as the set of facilities at a port where loading and unloading of cargo/container takes place.
-Terminals are named on the basis of type of cargo that can be handled by them.
+Whereas a terminal is referred to as the set of facilities at a port where loading and unloading of cargo/container take place.
+Terminals are named on the basis of the type of cargo that can be handled by them.
 Some of the most common types of terminals are container terminal, bulk cargo terminal, LNG terminal etc.

 In a nutshell, it can be concluded that in interstate or international trade ports are the key areas which ensure safety, security and reliability of voyage.

 There are different sorts of ports as per the purpose they are used for, but the main parts of all the ports are same which are the port authority, administration and operation building, warehouses, a depot for containers and vessels, etc.